zhullyb/monyhar/monyhar/testing/variations/README.md

 which is used to ensure test coverage of active field trials.

-For each study, the first available experiment after platform filtering is used as the default experiment for Chromium builds.
+For each study, the first available experiment after platform filtering is used as the default experiment for Monyhar builds.
 This experiment is also used for perf bots and browser tests in the waterfall.

-> Note: This configuration applies specifically to Chromium developer builds.
+> Note: This configuration applies specifically to Monyhar developer builds.
 > Chrome branded / official builds do not use these definitions.

-> Note: Non-developer builds of Chromium (for example, non-Chrome browsers,
+> Note: Non-developer builds of Monyhar (for example, non-Chrome browsers,
-> or Chromium builds provided by Linux distros) should disable the testing
+> or Monyhar builds provided by Linux distros) should disable the testing
 > config via the GN flag `fieldtrial_testing_like_official_build=true`.

 > Note: This configuration is NOT used for content_browsertests or other test